 Recognized as one of today's most gifted artists, and enjoying an active career as both conductor and pianist, Ignat Solzhenitsyn is both Principal Guest Conductor of the Moscow Symphony Orchestra and Conductor Laureate of the Chamber Orchestra of Philadelphia, which he served as Music Director for six seasons.

-Having just turned 40, Maestro Solzhenitsyn is in demand as a guest conductor internationally, having led the Mariinsky Orchestra, the St. Petersburg Philharmonic, the Moscow Philharmonic, the Moscow Symphony, the Nordwestdeutsche Philharmonie (Germany), and the Czech National Symphony (Prague) . . . .
+Maestro Solzhenitsyn is in demand as a guest conductor internationally, having led the Mariinsky Orchestra, the St. Petersburg Philharmonic, the Moscow Philharmonic, the Moscow Symphony, the Nordwestdeutsche Philharmonie (Germany), and the Czech National Symphony (Prague).

 Successful conducting débuts with the Bolshoi Orchestra, and the Mariinsky Opera's much-anticipated revival of Lady Macbeth, led to multiple re-engagements with both the Mariinsky Opera and Orchestra.
-Having conducted Bruckner Symphony No. 5 with the Mariinsky Orchestra in January 2013, Solzhenitsyn was invited by Valery Gergiev to join him in conducting some of the engagements during the Orchestra’s October 2013 North American tour.
+After leading Bruckner Symphony No. 5 with the Mariinsky Orchestra in January 2013, Solzhenitsyn was immediately invited by Valery Gergiev to join him on tour to conduct the Orchestra in three cities on the next North American tour.

 In recent seasons, his extensive touring as an internationally concertizing pianist has included concerto performances on the world’s major concert-hall stages with the orchestras of Boston, Chicago, Philadelphia, St. Louis, Los Angeles, Seattle, Baltimore, Washington, Montreal, Toronto, London, Paris, Israel, and Sydney, and collaborations with such distinguished conductors as Herbert Blomstedt, James Conlon, James DePreist, Charles Dutoit, Lawrence Foster, Valery Gergiev, Krzysztof Penderecki, André Previn, Mstislav Rostropovich, Gerard Schwarz, Wolfgang Sawallisch, Maxim Shostakovich, Yuri Temirkanov and David Zinman.